Atlantox/RDBA/README.md

 * Part 4: https://www.youtube.com/watch?v=kz8bgwkfe-k

-Version 1.3 notes:
+Version 2.0 notes:
-* Reestructuring CharacterManagement.py and Dices.py to OOP (oriented object programming)
-* Adding settings.py to ease the bot configuration
+* New executable release, now anybody can use the bot

 Made by Atlantox7: